sombriks/node-backend-validation/01-address-book-no-validate/README.md

 # Address book service - no validation at application level

-This project demonstrates why we should validate user input.
+This project demonstrates why we should validate user input by validating no input received from requests.

+All requests hits the database and only then service returns results.

+It is meant so serve as benchmark for the other projects when put under stress test.

 ## Dependencies